Entry rules in response to coronavirus (COVID-19)

 Yellow fever certificate requirements

-You must present a yellow fever certificate upon arrival in Cameroon, and you may be asked for it on exit as well.
+You must present a yellow fever certificate upon arrival in Cameroon, and travellers leaving Cameroon are frequently asked for their Yellow Fever certificate as they pass through security.
 Check the requirements by visiting the National Travel Health Network and Centre’s TravelHealthPro website.